DavidGagneLeroux/doblin/README.md

 ```
 Enter the metric to be used to measure similarity between two time-series (pearson/dtw) : pearson
 Enter a method for computing covariances in the presence of missing values.
 Please refer to stats::cor() R documentation (ex: pairwise.complete.obs) : pairwise
-[1] "3.2.1 Computing the relative clusters for ALL thresholds between 0.1 and maximum height of hierarchical clustering... "
+3.2.1 Computing the relative clusters for ALL thresholds between 0.1 and maximum height of hierarchical clustering...
-[1] "3.2.2 Filtering the hierarchical clustering results..."
+3.2.2 Filtering the hierarchical clustering results...
 ```
 Clusters with a small number of lineages may be disproportionately affected by sequencing errors.
 To mitigate this issue, users are prompted to specify a minimum number of members per cluster (e.g., X=8).
 However, disregarding clusters with fewer than X members could lead to the omission of dominant clusters.
 In such instances, users are required to provide a minimum average frequency that must be attained by at least one of the lines within potentially disregarded clusters for them to be considered.For this example, we'll set the minimum average frequency to `0.0001`.
 ```
 Enter the minimum number of members per cluster for test : 8
+Enter the minimum average frequency to rescue small clusters: 0.0001
+Warning message:
-By ignoring clusters with fewer than 8  members, you are potentially ignoring dominant clusters.Please indicate a minimum average frequency that must be reached by at least one of the lines of potentially ignored clusters for them to be taken into account: 0.0001
+  By ignoring clusters with fewer than 8 members, you are potentially ignoring dominant clusters.
 ```
 To determine the optimal clustering threshold in our hierarchical clustering process, we consider three overarching trends: